laurencedawson/sync-for-reddit/changelog/development.md

 - Long pressing spoilers now performs the click action instead ([#1131](https://github.com/laurencedawson/sync-for-reddit/issues/1131))
 - User flairs are now restricted to 20 characters and can be tapped to reveal the full length ([#519](https://github.com/laurencedawson/sync-for-reddit/issues/519))
 - Changed how multi-line code is rendered ([#1336](https://github.com/laurencedawson/sync-for-reddit/issues/1336))
+- If translate is not available a toast is now displayed ([#1324](https://github.com/laurencedawson/sync-for-reddit/issues/1324))
+-

 ## Fixes
 - Fixed an issue with wiki links not being clickable ([#1405](https://github.com/laurencedawson/sync-for-reddit/issues/1405))